pekrau/CouchDB2/README.md

 Returns dictionary with items 'id' (design document name; sic!), 'name' (index name) and 'result' ('created' or 'exists').

-- Raises BadRequestError if the index is malformed.
-- Raises AuthorizationError if not server admin privileges.
-- Raises ServerError if there is an internal server error.

 ### find
 ```python
 db.find(selector, use_index=None, limit=None, skip=None, sort=None,